shawnmckinney/remote-code-execution-sample/README.md

 ## Intro to the Problem

- * The Problem, Equifax Breach, 143 million Americans’ personal info, including names, addresses, dates of birth and SSNs compromised.
+ * The Problem:  Equifax Breach, 143 million Americans’ personal info, including names, addresses, dates of birth and SSNs compromised.
- * Only a veneer of security in place.
+ * Only a veneer of security was in place.

 ## The Exploit

- * The vulnerability was Apache Struts, CVE-2017.
+ * The vulnerability *Apache Struts, CVE-2017*.
  * http://www.zdnet.com/article/equifax-confirms-apache-struts-flaw-it-failed-to-patch-was-to-blame-for-data-breach/

 ## How Does It Work?